 PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Above: An early Nasty class PTF with two 40 mm guns.
-The bow 40 mm gun was removed and replaced with an 81mm mortar/.50 cal BMG prior to deployment to Vietnam.
-Official US Navy photograph, location and date unknown, likely in the Philippines, circa 1964.
+The bow 40 mm gun was removed at Subic Bay and replaced with an 81mm mortar/.50 cal BMG prior to deployment to Vietnam.
+Official US Navy photograph, location and date unknown, likely in the Philippines, circa 1963, early 64.

-Many of the communists’ coastal cargo vessels, armed junks and “fishing” boats carrying supplies to the Viet Cong and NVA were shot up or sunk on these missions north of the DMZ.
+Many of the communists’ coastal cargo vessels, armed Junks and “fishing” boats carrying supplies to the Viet Cong and NVA were shot up or sunk on these “LOKI” Junk-capture missions north of the DMZ.
 This included many of their P-4, P-6, Swatow and Shanghai gun/torpedo boats that tried to stop the PTF’s.
 Those were also shot up, sunk or outrun by the PTF’s on these missions.
 Along with the related “Market Time” patrols further south, stopping this seaborne infiltration was successful enough that the communists had to shift most of their infiltration to the “Ho Chi Minh trail(s)” through Laos and Cambodia.
+These operations off the coast of North Vietnam also caused the communists to divert tens of thousands of troops from the assault on the South to defend their own coastal areas against these missions.

 To put some of this document into post-war context, I was a Plank Owner in Coastal River Division 21, having joined in the winter of 1972-1973 while the boats were still in post-deployment overhaul.
 This was certainly NOT Vietnam but the boat crews and supporting staff were almost all recently back from Vietnam deployments – except me, “the new guy”.
 As a “Boot Ensign” I was initially assigned to CRD-21 Staff as Weapons Officer and Electronic Materiel Officer.
-I subsequently also served as XO of PTF-18 and then “fleeted-up” as Officer in Charge of PTF-17, a distinct honor, challenge and responsibility for a young Ensign.
-Our great crew kept me out of trouble – in the finest Navy tradition.
+I subsequently also served as Executive Officer of PTF-18 and then “fleeted-up” as Officer in Charge of PTF-17 (seen above), a distinct honor, challenge and responsibility for a young Ensign.
+Our great crew trained me and kept me out of trouble – in the finest Navy tradition.

-Having enlisted in the Navy in 1971, I graduated from Boot Camp at Great Lakes, completed Class “A” School (Communications Technician – Radio and Technical Branches) in Pensacola, Officer Candidate School at Newport RI and then to the Naval Training Center, back at Great Lakes.
+Having enlisted in the Navy in 1971, I graduated from Boot Camp at Great Lakes, completed Class “A” School (Communications Technician) in Pensacola, Officer Candidate School at Newport RI and then to the Naval Training Center, back at Great Lakes.
 (I had requested “small combatants” on my assignments Dream Sheet).
 After completing my active duty time with CRD-21 in 8/75, I served on CRD-21 staff as a drilling reservist for an additional year in the billet of Assistant Ops Officer while maintaining my former collateral duties as Weapons Officer and Electronic Materiel Officer.

 The PTF: The first 80 foot, wood-hulled Nasty Class PTF boats were built in Norway, based upon their Tjeld Class Motor Torpedo Boats.
 The Norwegians learned from WWII PT boat experiences and built upon them – unfortunately we did not.
 We gave up on this type of vessel after WWII when most surviving Pacific boats were burned on the beach at Samar in the Philippines.
 They Were Expendable….The next time it would be a “push button war”.